angemollou/lab-corba-java/README.md

    We choose Debian distribution for this tutorial.
 3. Restart your machine

+**One could encounter **`WslRegisterDistribution failed with error: 0x80370102`** error**
+This (tutorial)[https://www.partitionwizard.com/partitionmagic/wslregisterdistribution-failed-with-error-0x80370102.html] could help you to solve the issue.

 ## 2. Make
 The current working directory being `EXO1/` folder.
 1. Run `source .env` **(It should only work for linux)**